toniclecb/springbootregistration/readme.md

   - Import H2 and make a method to access (insert and query) relational data using JDBC
 - 104_Logging
   - Change the sout for Logger.info (slf4j)
+  - Logging the exception in case of problem in database operations